This post is Part 2 in the series of 4. Remedy your home and family systems your kids use to create more sanity and tame their clutter!

 Label, Label, Label… Did I mention… LABEL?

 Once categories are established, find cool and visually enticing ways to display labels.
-You can work with your kids to cut out pictures or draw items to help them.
+Your kids can cut out pictures or draw items on labels to help them remember.
 I used paint pens to label plastic bins with large categories and had fun creating a category icon for each label.

 One of the largest systems affecting most families is how they handle the incoming paper.
 I recommend setting up a Paper Dispatch Center to help you speed up your decisions regarding the paper and mail that come in and go out routinely.
 A paper dispatch system should contain everything your family needs to quickly decide on incoming papers, and immediately know what to do next.
-Some paper needs to be held temporarily (school folders, weekly agendas, sports or activity schedules), but should be easy to locate and update when the new information comes in.
+You’ll need to keep some paper needs temporarily.
+This is why I have school folders, weekly agendas, sports or activity schedules in one place.
+Keep incoming paper organized and placed conveniently.
+That makes it easy to locate and update when the new information comes in.